 For the Dad:

 Let’s Wrap Up:

 I hope this post gives you a broad idea of what you will likely need to pack in your hospital bag.
-Whether you are first time mom or a seasoned mom, I hope that this list will help you sort out the labor and delivery essentials you will need.
+Whether you are a first-time mom or a seasoned mom, I hope that this list will help you sort out the labor and delivery essentials you will need.

 What did you pack in your hospital bag?
 What was the one item you wish you packed or wish you didn’t.
 Share with me in the comments below.